jakella/Statistical-Inference/README.md

 # Statistical-Inference
-Is the realtionship between an Individual owning a Gun  and his having a college education statistically significant?
+Is the relationship between an Individual owning a Gun and his/her having a college education statistically significant?